hzla/Pokeweb-Live/README.md

 If you make an invalid edit the border will turn <span style="color: #ff5555">red</span>, otherwise, your edits are saved automatically.

 To view a history of your edits, go to the Logs tab in the navbar on the rop right.

+## Advanced Usage

+Upon loading a rom, narc contents are parsed into a more readable format and stored in projects/ROM_NAME/json.
+Every json file has a "raw" section and "readable" section.
+The "raw" section is data taken straight from the narc and converted into an integer.
+The "readable section is the "raw" data converted into a format more understandable to the user. (ex.
+1 becomes "Bulbasaur")

+You can write your own tools to manipulate the json data as long as you do not change the file locations and validate the inputs yourself.
+Json files can have their "readable" data copied over to the "raw" section by running the respective *_writer.py file in the command line

+	$ python python/NARC_NAME_writer.py update FILE_NAME

+Data from the "raw" sections can be output to the Narcs, and saved into a rom by running the rom_saver.py file from the command line.

+	$ python python/rom_saver.py ROM_NAME

 ## Contributing